-The Humanities Program at Vincennes University offers motivated and curious students the opportunity to develop a unique major around a specific research interest or idea.
-Consolidated as an interdisciplinary degree, VU students have the ability to pull together courses from across a number of university programs and concentrations and connect them under an overarching theme.
+The Humanities Program at Vincennes University offers students the opportunity to develop a unique major around a specific research interest or idea.
+Consolidated as an interdisciplinary degree, VU students have the ability to pull together courses from across a number of university programs and concentrations.

 Because of the flexibility of this major, students study a wide range of topics that go beyond traditional disciplines generally associated with Humanities studies, such as arts and literature.
 Liberal Arts classes provide the basic foundation for the Humanities Degree, many students integrate courses from other university Colleges of Academic studies at VU.

-Find out more about our two year degrees that ready you for employment of aptly prepare you for a transfer to a four year program to complete your degree.
+Find out more about our two year degrees that ready you for employment or prepare you for a transfer to a four year program to complete your degree.
 Our one year certificate includes collegiate studies, directed studies, general studies, and religious studies.